 Tgax Editor: Make the changes shown in red [#88]

 The STA’s SME may include the result of its BSS transition decision in the Target BSSID field and BTM Status Code field in the MLME-BTM.response primitive.
 A BTM Status Code field set to a value of 0 (i.e., Accept) indicates the STA will transition from the current BSS.
-The non-HE STA’s SME receiving an MLMEBTM.indication primitive may issue an MLME-BTM.response primitive with a valid status code not equal to a value of 0 (i.e., Accept) indicating rejection if it is unable to comply with this BSS transition management request.
+If a non-HE STA’s SME receives an MLMEBTM.indication primitive indicating a BSS transition management request that it is unable to comply with, it may issue an MLME-BTM.response primitive with a status code indicating rejection

 MLME mesh procedures